-Overload assignments shall not exceed 8.00 LHE per semester (0.533 FTE per semester).
+Overload assignments shall not exceed 8.00 LHE per semester (0.533 FTE per semester) unless an exception is approved for emergency or exigent circumstances by the appropriate vice president.
 Faculty are not eligible for overload assignments in any semester they are also unbanking.
 Faculty designate on the load card which assignments or portions of assignments in excess of 15.0 LHE made in the fall or spring semester are to be credited as overload, if such excess hours are not applied to load balancing, and may further designate which assignments or portions of designated overload assignments are to be banked and/or compensated at the prevailing overload rates of compensation.